From Guessing to Placeholding: A Cost-Theoretic Framework for Uncertainty-Aware Code Completion: Conclusion

 \section{Conclusion}

-We introduced Adaptive Placeholder Completion (APC), a theoretically grounded framework that transforms code completion into uncertainty-aware collaboration.
-By formalizing completion as cost minimization, we established a critical entropy threshold that provably delineates optimal strategy selection.
-Our training methodology combines supervised fine-tuning with cost-based reinforcement learning, enabling models to implicitly learn decision boundaries without explicit threshold engineering.
-Experiments across four model families (1.5B--15B parameters) demonstrate reduction in expected editing cost from 19\% to 50\% while preserving hard completion quality.
-This work establishes a principled foundation for integrating uncertainty quantification into code intelligence systems.
+We introduced Adaptive Placeholder Completion (APC), a collaborative framework that transforms code completion into an uncertainty-aware decision-making process.
+By formalizing completion as a cost minimization problem, we derived an analytical entropy threshold, which serves as the theoretical motivation for our end-to-end optimization.
+Our training methodology combines supervised fine-tuning with cost-based reinforcement learning, enabling models to implicitly internalize dynamic decision boundaries.
+Experiments across four model families demonstrate that APC preserves HC ability while significantly reducing proxy editing costs.
+Crucially, a large-scale A/B test involving 1.8 million real user interactions validates our paradigm's practical impact: APC reduces physical editing actions and time consumption by 31\%--37\% without sacrificing output length---even generating slightly more comprehensive syntactic scaffolding.
+This work establishes a pragmatic and principled foundation for integrating uncertainty quantification into real-world code intelligence systems.